macicchino/Food_Insecurity/README.md

 <Details><Summary>Local Table</Summary>

-The Local Table shows the change by percentage of direct farm sales, farms with direct sales, direct farm sales per capita, farmers markets, farms with vegetables harvested for fresh markets, vegetable acres harvested for fresh markets, CSA farms and agritourism operations from 2007 to 2012 by FIPS, state, and county.
+The Local Table shows the percent change of direct farm sales, farms with direct sales, direct farm sales per capita, farmers markets, farms with vegetables harvested for fresh markets, vegetable acres harvested for fresh markets, CSA farms and agritourism operations from 2007 to 2012 by FIPS, state, and county.

 ![dev_2](Resources/Images/local.png "Local Image")